-- They are responsible for using the ICT systems in accordance with the Trust policies, which they will be expected to sign an Acceptable Use Agreement for before being given access to the ICT systems. - They have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - They need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so. - They should understand the importance of adopting good internet safety practice when using digital technologies out of school and realise that the school's internet safety policy covers their actions out of school, if related to their membership of the school.

-• They are responsible for ensuring digital devices, including mobile phones, are only used with the permission of the teacher.
+- They are responsible for using the ICT systems in accordance with the Trust policies, which they will be expected to sign an Acceptable Use Agreement for before being given access to the ICT systems. - They have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - They need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so. - They should understand the importance of adopting good digital safety practice when using digital technologies out of school and realise that the Trust's digital safety policy covers their actions out of school, if related to their membership of the school. - They are responsible for ensuring digital devices, including but not limited to, mobile phones, tablets, smart watches, are only used with the permission of the teacher.
 Mobile phones should be switched off and kept in bags throughout the school day including before school, break, lunchtimes, and movement times.
 They should not be used until leaving the site at the end of the school day.